Multi-variate correlation and mixtures of product measures

+In the proof of Theorem A, the mixture representing $\mu$ is obtained by conditioning on a small subset $S$ of the coordinates in $\{1,2,\dots,n\}$, resulting in the explicit choice $L := \prod_{i \in S}K_i$.

-The structure and bounds provided by Theorem A do not depend on the alphabets $K_i$ at all.
+The bounds provided by Theorem A do not depend on the alphabets $K_i$ at all.
 However, Theorem A has variants in which such a dependence does appear.
-For instance, Theorem~\ref{thm:A'} below gives a nontrivial conclusion in the range $\DTC(\mu) \ll \delta^2 n$, so it is less restrictive than Theorem A, but the alphabets $K_i$ must be finite.
-Then it gives an alternative to part (a) of Theorem A which depends on the cardinalities $|K_i|$.
+For instance, Theorem~\ref{thm:A'} below gives a nontrivial conclusion in the range $\DTC(\mu) \ll \delta^2 n$, so it is slightly less restrictive than Theorem A, but the alphabets $K_i$ must be finite.
+It gives an alternative to part (a) of Theorem A which depends on the cardinalities $|K_i|$.
 See Subsection~\ref{subs:number-of-terms} for more discussion.

-Because our main structural results give a description up to approximations in $\ol{d_n}$, they are not completely satisfactory.
+Because our main structural results give a description only up to approximations in $\ol{d_n}$, they are not completely satisfactory.
 For TC, the results described above give:

+where `nearness' refers to an approximation in $\ol{d_n}$.
 This leaves open the possibility that some near-product measures have small TC while others have large TC.
-In fact we can say a little more about this gap, because if each $K_i$ is finite then TC enjoys some `continuity' in the metric $\ol{d_n}$.
-However, the quality of this continuity depends on the cardinalities $|K_i|$: see Lemma~\ref{lem:TC-robust}.
+In fact we can say a little more about this gap, because if each $(K_i,d_{K_i})$ is a finite set with its discrete metric then TC enjoys some `continuity' in the metric $\ol{d_n}$.
+However, the quality of this continuity deteriorates as the cardinalities $|K_i|$ increase: see Lemma~\ref{lem:TC-robust}.
 So, if each $K_i$ is finite, then any measure sufficiently close to a product must have small TC, but the necessary closeness here also depends on those cardinalities.
 This still leaves a gap in our understanding when some of the values $|K_i|$ are large or infinite, and indeed there are measures which occupy that gap and have large TC: see Example~\ref{ex:near-prod-big-TC}.

-Similarly, for DTC, we have
+Similarly, for DTC we have